 MILLER, Timothy.
 2121.
 Private KEH.
 Transferred from Private 1641 2KEH to KEH.
 Arrived in France 15/07/1915 and discharged 14/05/1919.
 Entitled to 1914/5 Star trio.

 MILLETT, Frederick (Fred) G. 554.
 Private.
 3rd Troop, 'B' Squadron.
 Entered France 22/04/1915.
-Served as batman to Captain Ralph Furse and retired from pre-war service with 6th Dragoon Guards and a Pal of Lance Corporal Robert Gurd (A History of the British Cavalry: Volume 7: 1816-1919) and described by Furse as "considerable, long, rather weepy sandy moustache, watery or was it beery eyes, I took him on as batman and never regretted it".
+Served as batman to Captain Ralph Furse and retired from pre-war service with 6th Dragoon Guards and was a pal of Lance Corporal Robert Gurd (A History of the British Cavalry: Volume 7: 1816-1919) and described by Furse as "considerable, long, rather weepy sandy moustache, watery or was it beery eyes, I took him on as batman and never regretted it".
 Discharged 9/07/1919.
-Entitled to 1914/15 Star trio.
+Awarded 1914/15 Star trio which was sold in the UK in May 1991.

 MILLS, Thomas.
 1909.
 Private.
 Discharged 17/06/1919.
 Entitled to British War and Victory Medals.